 Whilst there isn’t actually a cure, there are methods to prevent sleep paralysis.

 • Go to bed at the same time every night.

 • Get enough sleep.

 • Avoid caffeine, smoking and alcohol.

 Heck, it’s such a scary experience I don’t care how boring the ‘fix’ is, I’m down.

 In all seriousness sleep paralysis is such a horrendous experience.
 If you are worried or are having frequent issues with it you really do need to see a medical professional.

-If you have your own stories regarding sleep paralysis please do leave them below!
+If you have your own stories regarding sleep paralysis, or you feel comfortable describing what sleep paralysis feels like to you personally, please do comment below!